ethers-io/ethers.js/docs/v5/api/providers/types/README.md

 #### *receipt* . **cumulativeGasUsed** => *[BigNumber](/v5/api/utils/bignumber/)*

-For the block this transaction was included in, this is the sum of the gas used used by each transaction in the ordered list of transactions up to (and including) this transaction.
+For the block this transaction was included in, this is the sum of the gas used by each transaction in the ordered list of transactions up to (and including) this transaction.

 This is generally of little interest to developers.